udexon/GEISHA/Roadmap_C.md

 Although such mechanisms (opcode, stack and stack machine) are available at the interpreter level of most programming languages, they are not available to programmers as API.
 Phoscript effectively creates a high level stack machine, much like a sandwich, where the bread at the bottom represent the interpreter / compiler, the meat and vegetables in the middle represent source code, and the bread at the top is Phoscript code.

-2. Make Phos AI projects easy to code by beginners.
+### II.
+Make Phos AI projects easy to code by beginners.
 Check number of beginners.

-III.
+### III.
 Automate GEISHA.
 Check output of GEISHA vs. human programmers.

 - Describe examples multiple programmers can produce using GEISHA, with timelines.